tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/Schemas.md

-      Here's where you can build your own Mixin or use a prior/similar Mixin object that conforms to your data.
+      Here's where you can build your own Field group or use a prior/similar Field group object that conforms to your data.

-8. In this lab, we will be adding three pre-built mixins listed below:
+8. In this lab, we will be adding three pre-built Field group listed below:

       - Product Details Mixin EE,
       - Store Details Mixin EE,